thnbao22/Demo-WorkshopAWS-Using-Terraform/README.md

 git clone https://github.com/thnbao22/Demo-WorkshopAWS-Using-Terraform.git
 ```

-3. After cloning this repository, please open the project in Visual Studio Code and navigate to the 'terraform' folder using the 'cd' command
+1. After cloning this repository, please open the project in Visual Studio Code and navigate to the **terraform** folder using the **cd** command
 ![ConnectPrivate](images/3.png)